JonathanPeterCole/First-React/README.md

 * **Webpack**
   Used for running build tasks.
-  Configured with `webpack.config.js` and `webpack.dev.config.js` in the config folder.
+  Configured with the webpack files in the config folder.

 * **Babel**
   JS compiler for client-side code.